 How Marie returned to the saddle was a careful process.
 A vehicle was parked very close to the arena in order to shorten the distance Marie would have to walk to reach the horse.
 Once Marie was out, two big mounting blocks with platforms on each step were placed on the sides of Doc with her climbing one side and an assistant helping her mount on the other.
 Another assistant helped her footing in the stirrups, and once she was positioned in the saddle, she trotted about five to 10 laps around the arena with Maupin guiding Doc.

-Page 2 of 3 - “She was absolutely outstanding,” said Maupin about Marie’s horse ride.
+“She was absolutely outstanding,” said Maupin about Marie’s horse ride.

 Marie says she enjoys horseback riding because that’s how she was raised.
 “It was nothing new to me.”